trevorstedman/QRMote/README.md

 new QRMote.Server(options)
 --------------------------

+Creates a new server object.

 **options.clientUrl:** (required) the URL of the client page - the page to be loaded into the device scanning the QR code.

 server.render(elementId, options)
 ---------------------------------

+Renders a QR code in the given element.

 **elementId**: (required) the ID of the element to render the QR code in to.